medialesson/config-settings/angular/eslint/eslint.md

 ### NX specific rules

-In the case of NX workspaces, it is also recommended to enforce boundaries between the different modules (i.e. apps and libraries) inside the project.
-By default, the rule `@nx/enforce-module-boundaries` is included in the ESLint configuration from new projects, but it does not define any constrains.
+In the case of Nx workspaces, it is also recommended to enforce boundaries between the different modules (i.e., apps and libraries) inside the project.
+By default, the rule `@nx/enforce-module-boundaries` is included in the ESLint configuration for new projects, but it does not define any constraints.
 These need to be manually specified with the help of the [NX documentation](https://nx.dev/features/enforce-module-boundaries) based on the project's architecture.